fjmalass/PatentMine/docs/14_TUI_RENEWALS.md

 For the TUI layer and reminders, we aligned on the following choices:
 - **TUI Column representation (Option 1.2)**: Instead of a text column, we prefix the `NUMBER` column in the patent catalog table with a visual indicator dot (e.g., green dot if tracked, yellow if payment window open/grace, grey if untracked).
-- **Global docketing integration (Option 3.2)**: Integrate a tab/toggle inside the global `:show.deadlines` view (the main docketing board) that filters the view to show only upcoming renewals.
+- **Global docketing integration (Option 3.2)**: Integrate a tab/toggle inside the global `:deadline.show` view (the main docketing board) that filters the view to show only upcoming renewals.
 - **Entity Size assignment**: We assign `large`/`small`/`micro` on a per-renewal basis.
 This should only be done when validation is sent.
 Reminders (emails and other notifications) will include the estimated entity size tier.
 - **Enabling/Disabling Review Workflow**: An explicit flag/tag can be added to patents to enable or disable the human review workflow state for a given patent or group of patents.